moorepants/eme150a/content/pages/project-two.rst

 Content Sections
 ~~~~~~~~~~~~~~~~

-The main content of the report should not exceed 6 pages.
-The content should
+The main content of the report **should not exceed 6 pages**.
+The content
-cover, but not be limited to, these topics:
+should cover, but not be limited to, these topics:

 Introduction
    Provide the reader with the premise and motivation along with describing